Welcome to today's edition of the Rush 24-7 podcast.

 It's certainly not difficult to acquire.

-But apparently uh Ted Cruz has hired again.
+But apparently, Ted Cruz has hired.

-I didn't even realize you needed to hire a team of lawyers.
+Again, I didn't even realize you needed to hire a team of lawyers.

-I didn't realize you had to pay half a million dollars in legal fees, but apparently Senator Cruz, he was not aware of his dual citizenship until it was brought to his attention by the newspaper earlier this year.
+But apparently, Senator Cruz, he was not aware of his dual citizenship until it was brought to his attention by the newspaper earlier this year.

-Uh his mother was an American citizen and his father a Cuban citizen at the time, and Cruz became an automatic Canadian citizen just by being born in that country.
+And Cruz became an automatic Canadian citizen just by being born in that country.

-Uh Cruz told the Dallas Morning News he hasn't attempted to renounce his citizenship previously because he wasn't even aware he had it.
+Cruz told the Dallas Morning News he hasn't attempted to renounce his citizenship previously because he wasn't even aware he had it.

 By the way, there's millions of Americans like that walking around.